News, Reviews, and Social Media

 The Web of Exchange web pages, for linking people interested in Charles Williams and his writings, are back on the Web.
 Coordinated with the COINHERENCE electronic mailing list/discussion group.

-Contains E-Text versions of many of MacDonald's works plus some recommended reading and links to other related pages (including those devoted to Lewis and Williams).
+Website for the George MacDonald Society, giving information on the group’s activities and about its publications.
+The “Etexts” portion of the site contains E-Text versions of many of MacDonald's works, and the “Resources” section includes links to other related pages (including those devoted to Lewis and Chesterton).

 Lewis Carroll Home Page